antonkuz/survey_framework/README.md

 ##To run

-  1. navigate to buttonoptions directory
+  1. navigate to survey_framework directory
-  2. run python/servers/buttonserver.py
+  2. run python servers/buttonserver.py
-  3. in the browser, go to localhost:2222/tableturn.html
+  3. in the browser, go to localhost:2222/index.html

 ##Getting Started